yodrew/darkroomretreat/manuscript/psychology.md

 - sickening health care

 I could go on.
 No doubt, you could extend the list yourself.
 Perhaps you have wept over the world's desperate madness.
 Perhaps you have wept over your own.

-I said this chapter would get down and dirty.
-But light shines at the end of the tunnel.

 Calling something crazy usually halts further consideration and conversation.
 After all, "you can't fix crazy."
 So what good does it do to think about it?
 Is it even craziness?
 Or is it human nature, as we have long assumed?
 That is what most religion and philosophy say.
 Since nothing overcomes nature.
 So they render themselves helpless by their own pronouncements.
 Also, they excuse themselves.